-There are several different campaign types: overlay, which appear as a pop-up over the site, inline, which appear inline with your site content, above header, which appear at the top of the site, in the archive pages, which appear between the articles listed in your archive pages, and custom placement, which can be placed anywhere shortcodes are used.
+There are several different prompt types: overlay, which appear as a pop-up over the site, inline, which appear inline with your site content, above header, which appear at the top of the site, in the archive pages, which appear between the articles listed in your archive pages, and custom placement, which can be placed on any page or post.

 Add a New Prompt

-To create a new campaign, follow these steps:
+To create a new prompt, follow these steps: